kheenny/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories and sub-directories in the current directory.
+ a script that prints “Hello, World”, followed by a new line to the standard output.